Getting started with internationalizing your app

 What you'll learn

-Anchor link to section titled "What you'll learn"In this tutorial, you'll learn how to do the following tasks:
+Anchor link to section titled "What you'll learn"In this guide, you'll learn how to do the following tasks:

 - Externalize strings so that they're available for localization